How To Complete Your Personal Property Inventory Worksheet:

 - If you don’t have the missing information write in your best guess and move on.

 - I’m planning to print a copy and will leave it in my home office.
 I can add new purchases to the sheet and then periodically add the sheet to my existing list and start a new record.
+I’m hoping this will make it easy to keep my personal property inventory up to date.

-- Once you have completed your inventory, I recommend scanning in all of the sheets and emailing them to yourself.
+- Once you have completed your personal inventory, I recommend scanning in all of the sheets and emailing them to yourself.
 You may want to do the same with the pictures you took.

 - Put your hard copies in a safe place that is protected from natural disasters like a safe or a safety deposit box.